Fitus/Zaloha.sh/DOCUMENTATION.md

 <b>--hLinks</b>        ... perform hardlink detection (inode-deduplication)
                     on &lt;sourceDir&gt;

+<b>--ok1s</b>          ... tolerate +/- 1 second differences due to FAT rounding of
+                    modification times to nearest 2 seconds (explained in Special Cases section below).
+This option is necessary only if Zaloha is unable to determine the FAT file system from the FIND output (column 6).

-<b>--ok3600s</b>       ... additional tolerance for modification time differences of
+<b>--ok3600s</b>       ... additional tolerable offset of modification time differences
-                    exactly +/- 3600 seconds (explained in Special Cases section below)
+                    of exactly +/- 3600 seconds (explained in Special Cases section below)

 <b>--byteByByte</b>    ... compare "byte by byte" files that appear identical (more
                     precisely, files for which no action (<b>OK</b>) or just update of attributes (<b>ATTR</b>) has been prepared).
                     (Explained in the Advanced Use of Zaloha section below).
-                    This comparison might be dramatically slower than other steps.
+                    This comparison might dramatically slow down Zaloha.
                     If additional updates of files result from this comparison, they will be executed in step Exec5.

 <b>--noUnlink</b>      ... never unlink multiply linked files on &lt;backupDir&gt; before
                     writing to them